 While companies such as Norton move toward a single-product solution to Internet security, AVG has embraced the opposite approach, creating numerous antivirus applications for computers and mobile devices.

 Its primary anti-malware app for Android devices is AVG AntiVirus Pro, which provides a bevy of anti-theft and privacy-protection tools for $14.99 per year.
-To unlock the suite's full potential, however, you'll need to download several additional apps.
+To unlock the suite's full potential, however, you'll need to download several additional pieces of software to make this one of the best Android antivirus apps.